Housing in Hong Kong: Illegal structures and unauthorized developments

+Currently, owners of village houses can declare their unauthorized structures to the government that do not pose immediate safety risks, allowing them to escape any penalties from having unauthorized structures.
+Under the program, owners who reported their illegal structures would not need to immediately remove them.

+In February 2024, a land surveyor said that the government should enact a law to require that professionals check for unauthorized structures before any sale of a property can be completed.
+An opinion writer on SCMP had similar sentiment and said that occupancy permits for buyers of property should not be issued until there is certification that the unit is in full compliance, and said Chief Executive John Lee must act immediately.

+In August 2024, the High Court dismissed a bid by 876 homeowners, who unsuccessfully tried to appeal government orders to remove their unauthorized structures.

+In June 2025, two property owners were fined a total of around HK$110,000 for carrying out unauthorized development work at their luxury homes, with a lawmaker saying the penalty was too light and that "This is not a good message sent to the public regarding the government's crackdown on illegal structures.
+It shows that no matter how severe the maximum penalty can be, in the end the sentence will be light."

 Social instability

-Media like New York Times and BBC have linked housing situation in Hong Kong to the series of protests in the territory in 2010s.
+Media like New York Times and BBC have linked the housing situation in Hong Kong to the series of protests in the territory in 2010s.

-Such explanation have been used by Beijing-owned news agencies and newspapers in September 2019 to attribute the housing situation as the "root cause" of the 2019–20 Hong Kong protests to dismiss other discussed causes of the protests which includes against increased control from China and strive for democracy.
-Those media criticize property developers in Hong Kong as being responsible for housing shortage and high housing price that resulted in social instability and protests, after one of the property developer, Li Ka-shing, issued a statement about the protest against the party line.
-These Mainland China Government controlled media have also criticized developers for hoarding land, and not developing sites to meet the housing shortage, as part of their attempt to attribute the blames.
+Such explanations have been used by Beijing-owned news agencies and newspapers in September 2019 to describe the housing situation as the root cause of the 2019–20 Hong Kong protests to dismiss other discussed causes of the protests which includes striving against increased control from China and for democracy.
+Those media criticized property developers in Hong Kong as being responsible for housing shortage and high housing price that resulted in social instability and protests, after one of the property developers, Li Ka-shing, issued a statement about the protest against the party line.
+These mainland China Government controlled media have also criticized developers for hoarding land, and not developing sites to meet the housing shortage, as part of their attempt to attribute the blame.